 You may also try to recall amongst the psychiatrists that you have received treatment from, do you have good rapport with any of them?
 If you can identify a particular psychiatrist whom you are comfortable with, it will be a good idea to arrange for an appointment with him or her and discuss your case records.
 Very often after taking such a chronological history, the psychiatrist will have a better idea of what works and what will not work in your case.
 The psychiatrist will also try to figure out the perpetuating factors for your condition and what cause the conditions to relapse.

 You may also consider the use of talk therapy like cognitive behavioural therapy (CBT) which works for both depression and eating disorder.
 There is evidence that CBT may prevent relapses in depression and eating disorder.

 Cheers!
 Take good care of your mood, sleep and food intake!

 Sorry to hear that you’re going through such a tough time.
 Individuals struggling with eating disorders often experience low mood, and these symptoms are very frequently associated with stress.

 It appears to me that you’re actively seeking help, which is a good sign.
-However, as what Dr Ethan has pointed out, it may be good to stick to one psychiatrist and/ or psychologist whom you feel comfortable confiding in, for treatment.
+However, as what has been pointed out, it may be good to stick to one psychiatrist and/ or psychologist whom you feel comfortable confiding in, for treatment.
 Treatment for depression and eating disorders can take years, and recovery can be and will be a difficult journey.
 Having multiple therapists may confuse you further as they may have different approaches to your problems.